study-ORCATech-cloud/learn-and-earn-fork/docs/roadmap-plan.md

 ## 🎉 Conclusion

-This roadmap implementation will significantly enhance the ORCATech Learning Platform by providing transparency, engaging the community, and organizing future content development.
+This roadmap implementation will significantly enhance the LabDojo Learning Platform by providing transparency, engaging the community, and organizing future content development.
 The phased approach ensures manageable implementation while delivering value at each stage.

 The new "Tools" category will address a crucial gap in the current curriculum, covering essential infrastructure and database technologies that are fundamental to modern software development.